Skip to content

 }

-Compact mode returns pass/fail, threshold, summary counts, and bounded violation metadata without flooding the model with every ignored item or full finding.
+Compact mode keeps pass/fail, threshold, summary counts, and bounded finding or signal metadata without flooding the model with every local detail.

 Resources